MagnusChase03/MachineLearning/README.md

 ## Roadmap

-* Train stock market nerual network
-* Create stock market project using tensorflow
+* Create a K-means clustering model
 * Figure out feature crossing

 See the [open issues](https://github.com/MagnusChase03/MachineLearningAlgarithms/issues) for a full list of proposed features (and known issues).